 : When seniors take medications or get a vaccination, their body may take longer to respond to the antibodies than younger adults.
 This gives bacteria or infections more time to spread to the body, leaving the entire immune system susceptible to health conditions.

 As you can see, the body goes through many changes with age so it’s important that a senior takes extra steps to stay healthy.
 At Home Care Assistance of Fort Myers, we provide in-home care services designed to promote a senior’s overall health.
-A Fort Myers hourly home caregiver can help your senior loved one with:
+A Fort Myers home care provider can help your senior loved one with:

 - Grocery shopping and meal preparation in accordance with dietary restrictions